jclough96/react-simple-navigation/README.md

 `state.route` shows the current route.

 `goBack` returns to the previous route in the history array by removing the current route.

+A second parameter is available to pass parameters to the next route on the navigation props object.

 ---